-The "Specific Company Risk Premium" takes into consideration the analysis performed by the appraiser, including the operating performance, ratio analysis, industry risk, customer and supplier relationships, size of the company, management structure and other factors considered in assessing the risk related to the specific company.
-For the purpose of this report we used a "Specific Company Risk Premium" of 3.0%.
+The "Specific Company Risk Premium" takes into consideration the analysis performed by the appraiser including the operating performance, ratio analysis, industry risk, customer and supplier relationships, size of the company, management structure, and other factors considered in assessing the risk related to the specific company.
+For the purpose of this report, we used a "Specific Company Risk Premium" of 5.0%.

-Lastly, adjustments are made to convert the pre-tax earnings to net income to eliminate the tax effect and a long-term sustainable growth rate adjustment is factored into the capitalization rate.
-The capitalization rate for the subject company is presented on the next page:
+Lastly, adjustments are made to convert the pre-tax earnings to net income to eliminate the tax effect, and a long-term sustainable growth rate adjustment is factored into the capitalization rate.
+The capitalization rate for the subject company is presented below.

-Build-Up Method to Estimate the Capitalizate tion Rate
+Build-Up Method to Estimate the Capitalizat ion Rate

-Duna op Wiemou to Estimate the Capitanza Lion Rate

-Risk-Free Rate 4.0%
+Risk-Free Rate 3.5%

 Equity Risk Premium 5.0%

-Small Company Risk Premium 3.0%
+Small Company Risk Premium 5.0%

-Specific Company Risk Premium 3.0%
+Specific Company Risk Premium 5.0%

-After Tax Cap Rate 15.0%
+After-Tax Cap Rate 18.5%

-Pre-Tax to Net Income Adjustment 23.1%
+Pre-Tax to Net Income Adjustment 25.7%

 Less: Long Term Sustainable Growth Rate -2.5%

-Pre-Tax Capitalization Rate adjusted for Growth 20.6%
+Pre-Tax Capitalization Rate Adjusted for Growth 23.2%